 Documentation consists of cross references, descriptions, and examples.
 All structs, classes, enums, their members and methods, functions, and so on, require descriptions.
 Most also require examples.

 All methods and functions should include examples if practical.
 It’s difficult to think of a meaningful example for class destructors.
 In cases like these, change the placeholder:

 Descriptions start with an active verb.
 Descriptions are complete, punctuated sentences unless they describe parameters or return values.
 Parameters and returned values are described by phrases that start lower case and do not include trailing punctuation.

 Descriptions are not self-referential; they do not include the thing they describe.
-Descriptions may contain upper case references to definitions but otherwise should be free of jargon.
+Descriptions may contain upper case or camel case references to definitions but otherwise should be free of jargon.

 Descriptions may contain code and formulas, each bracketed by markup.

 Similar items may be grouped into topics.
 Topics may include subtopics.

 Each document begins with one or more indices that include the contents of that file.
 A class reference includes an index listing contained topics, a separate listing for constructors, one for methods, and so on.

 Class methods contain a description, any parameters, any return value, an example, and any cross references.